Skip to content

 Switching later

-Because the two modes read and write the same S3 layout, you can run both against the same archive during a migration.
-Stand up Lambda for query-only against your existing Kubernetes-indexed archive, measure, then cut over indexing last — or do the reverse.
+Because the two modes read and write the same S3 layout, you can run both against the same S3 offload during a migration.
+Stand up Lambda for query-only against your existing Kubernetes-indexed offload, measure, then cut over indexing last, or do the reverse.